-Our common shares are listed on the NYSE American ("NYSE American") under the symbol "URG" and on the Toronto Stock Exchange ("TSX") under the symbol "URE."
-On July 30, 2020, the closing price of our common shares on the NYSE American was \$0.5646 and on the TSX was CDN\$0.73.
-There is no established trading market for the Warrants and we do not expect a market to develop.
-In addition, we do not intend to list the Warrants on any national securities exchange or any other nationally recognized trading system.
+Our common shares are listed on the NYSE American (the "NYSE American") under the symbol "URG" and on the Toronto Stock Exchange (the "TSX") under the symbol "URE."
+On February 1, 2021, the last reported sale price of our common shares on the NYSE American and the TSX was \$0.979 per share and Cdn\$1.27 per share, respectively.
+There is no established trading market for the warrants and we do not expect a market to develop.
+In addition, we do not intend to list the warrants on any national securities exchange or any other nationally recognized trading system.